alexle/alexle.github.com/posts/pearl_street_mile.markdown

 When you finish a marathon, you'll likely feel a deep sense of gratitude and happiness.
 There's satisfaction for all the long training put in.
 There may be tears of joy, and people who supported you to be thankful for.

 When you finish a mile race, you'll feel pumped up and *alive*.
 It's a lot like riding a rollercoaster.
+It's scary, it's uncomfortable, and it's over before you know it.
 You may even want to run another one right afterwards like me.
 It's an amazing rush.

 It's wonderful how people are pushing their limits of distance and time.
 But as you choose your races in the future, don't forget how beneficial short distance races can be too.